-Kevin Fay, PT, DPT, is a Doctor of Physical Therapy and has been in practice for 14 years.
+Kevin Fay, PT, DPT, is a Doctor of Physical Therapy and has been in practice for over 15 years.
 His passion is for helping active people move better and perform better so that they can keep playing their sport, exercising, and staying active their whole life.
 This may entail helping them recover from an injury, a surgery, or some other painful issue.
 It may also involve working with someone to improve upon their performance with a sport (such as golf, tennis, soccer, etc), an activity (running, hiking, etc), or just a simple daily task (walking, maintaining balance).

 Dr. Fay specializes in the evaluation and treatment of orthopedic and sports related injuries as well as screening uninjured athletes for inefficient movement patterns that potentially affect their performance.
 Patient treatments will include both injury-specific treatments, as well as generalized movement assessments as they relate to fundamental principles of a person’s daily activities or sport specific movements.
 This means that he can assess a patient’s primary complaint but also look for other movement dysfunctions that may be contributing to someone’s source of pain and movement inefficiencies.
 From this, a more comprehensive treatment and corrective exercise program can be obtained.